sl-sh-dev/sl-sh/README.md

 # Simple Lisp Shell

-This is a shell build around a simple version of lisp for scripting.
+This is a shell built around a simple version of lisp for scripting.
 The prompt also follows this pattern (with the exception that you can leave out the outer parentheses).
 It is NOT a POSIX shell and makes no attempts to be one.